defencedigital/moduk-service-manual/src/your-community/user-centred-design-2.md

 ## Join community calls

 We run a monthly UCD call.
-We discuss things like accessibility, tools available in Defence and cross-government collaboration.
+We discuss topics like accessibility, tools available in Defence and cross-government collaboration.

 We also run regular calls for content designers, interaction designers and user researchers.